robertoloja/employeeManagement/README.md

 Company.addEmployee returns -1 if attempting to add a type of employee that does not exist.
 It returns 1 if attempting to add an employee with invalid parameters (e.g. a territory, department, or level that does not exist).
+Returns 0 if no errors.